 Nobody likes nitpicking over the numbers, but in today’s world, it’s better to be safe than sorry.
-Here’s the full guide to posting concentrates with small or questionable levels of THC on the wholesale kush.com
+Here’s the full guide to posting concentrates with small or questionable levels of THC on kush.com

 The Legal Opinion

 Right from the legal team, here’s the guidance we’re operating under;

 Any product over .3 THC is not legally hemp and the seller and buyer face serious problems.
 This is especially true if the product is shipped across state lines.

 If a producer can dilute the product so that it is compliant, then ok.
 However, if the product has been diluted, the seller should be listing the end result and NOT advertise a hot product.

 Kush should not allow non compliant products on the site.

 This is also true for hot edibles, etc. Doesn’t matter what the product is if the result is more than .3 THC.

 You can still list your Full Spectrum concentrates on kush.com!

 (most common example)